-The Triple Aim is the driving factor behind many initiatives in healthcare today.
+The Triple Aim is the driving factor behind many initiatives in healthcare today, touching providers in acute care, post-acute, and even pre-acute care.
 Many government, payer, and even provider initiatives are guided by the Triple Aim in an effort to improve healthcare systems for all stakeholders.
 While many issues that impact healthcare today are indeed addressed by the Triple Aim, it does not go far enough.
 Again, healthcare is behind the times and needs to take a queue from other industries and pay more attention to those on the front line actually providing the care.

 We’ve all heard of the Triple Aim of healthcare.
 Created by the IHI (Institute for Healthcare Improvement), it is simply a guide to optimize healthcare systems.
 With aging populations and chronic health problems, increased longevity puts new demands on medical and social services.
 The Triple Aim addresses the key drivers that would improve the current systems.

 The Triple Aim is designed to simultaneously pursue three dimensions:

 These three dimensions are indeed worthwhile targets.
 However, there is one critical component missing from the Triple Aim: enhancing the clinicians’ experience.
 Put another way- Clinical satisfaction.